Juan Soto reportedly breaks Shohei Ohtani's record with monster $765M deal with Mets

 It's Juan Soto to the New York Mets via the richest known deal in the history of sports.

-The New York Yankees slugger received the most anticipated payday of the offseason, agreeing to a 15-year, $765 million deal with the Mets Sunday night, according to multiple reports including MLB Network's Jon Heyman and ESPN's Jeff Passan.
+The former New York Yankees slugger received the most anticipated payday of the offseason on Sunday, agreeing to a 15-year, $765 million deal with the Mets, according to multiple reporters, including MLB Network's Jon Heyman and ESPN's Jeff Passan.

-Per Passan, Soto's deal includes includes no deferred money and has escalators that can inflate the contract's value to $800 million.
+Per Passan, Soto's deal includes no deferred money and has escalators that can inflate the contract's value to $800 million.
+The deal also has an opt-out for Soto after five years.
+Per multiple reports, the Mets can void the opt-out by escalating the average annual value of the contract from $51 million to $55 million over the last 10 years of the deal.

 Soto's is also the longest contract in MLB history, passing Fernando Tatis' 14-year, $340 million contract with the San Diego Padres.
 By most standards, Soto is the new high point of MLB contracts.